ChrisLindland/racecar-website/docs/week3/02_tuesday/lab.md

 * 4: Left
 * 5: Straight

 This time, all we're giving you in the starter code (`driveAr.py`) are the basic ROS things (publishers/subscribers, publishing, etc) and a basic framework; everything concerning the driving, reading AR tags, and setting states states is up to you.
+You should write everything having to do with the AR tags in the arCallback function, and set your driving speed and steering angle in the driveCallback function.
 Download the code [here](https://drive.google.com/drive/folders/189Vf5-P4p2II1ifWEnZYnswWQXXD_P18?usp=sharing).

 ## Using Sounds